Charlene Tilton: Lucy Ewing Of 'Dallas' Was Nothing But Trouble

 In true soap opera fashion, Lucy, although only a child, brought some very colorful baggage to the show.
 When she landed on Southfork Ranch, she had a reputation for being a troubled, as well as a troublemaking teen.
 Like many teenagers, she was rebellious and skipped school.
-That, however, was a way to spend more time, rolling in the hay, with Ray, a ranch hand who worked on her family’s ranch.
+That, however, was a way to spend more time rolling in the hay with Ray, a ranch hand who worked on her family’s ranch.
 Ray was much older than Lucy which only added her desire to the pursuit of the relationship.
-As it turned out, Ray was actually Lucy’s uncle!
+As it turned out, Ray was actually Lucy’s uncle.

 Since Lucy had a problem going to school, she needed some extra help with her studies.
 At one point, Lucy was being tutored for math.
 She falsely accused her math tutor of rape.
 In exchange for clearing his name, she extorted help from her Aunt Pam (Victoria Principal).
 If Pam would lie to her grandparents and tell them she was doing well in school, she would clear the tutor of wrongdoing.
-This is NOT kid stuff, my friends!

-Tags: Charlene Tilton | Dallas | The 1970s | TV In The 1970s
+Tags: Charlene Tilton | Dallas | Lucy Ewing | The 1970s | TV In The 1970s